Reveal-Energy-Services/orchid-python-api/README-dev.md

 ### Update conda

 - Open an Anaconda Powershell console
+- Activate the "base" `conda` environment if not already activated
 - Execute the command `conda update conda`

 ### Ensure correct Orchid